 Corruption and muddled interpretation of the laws concerning Prohibition resulted in much genuine confusion or deliberate manipulation of the system.

-In an attempt to thwart the law and hide prohibited activities from the police, ‘underground movements’ and organised gangs devised ways in which to satisfy the demand by their ‘creative means’ to supply!
+In an attempt to thwart the law and hide prohibited activities from the police, ‘underground movements’ and organized gangs devised ways in which to satisfy the demand by their ‘creative means’ to supply!

 Al Capone was born in 1899, in Brooklyn, New York.
 He began his working life as a bodyguard and a bouncer.